The first po’boy sandwich that I ate was at my aunt’s house, back when she lived in Minnesota.

 Here are a few tips to make this sandwich perfectly:

-- The longer you let them sit, the more flavor they will soak in.
-I like to let mine sit in the seasoning for about 10-5 minutes while the grill preheats, to bring out even more of that flavor.
+- The longer you let them sit, the more flavor the seafood will soak in.
+I like to let mine sit in the seasoning for about 10-15 minutes while the grill preheats, to absorb even more of that flavor.

-- Chill the remoulade in the fridge until you are ready to use it, along with all the other vegetables that you have prepared.
+- Chill the remoulade in the fridge until you are ready to use it, along with the prepped vegetables.

-- Keep a close eye on them when you grill it.
-Some grills get hotter than others, so keep an eye on them.
+- Keep a close eye on the grill when you’re cooking.
 No one wants overcooked and chewy bites.

-As one of the quintessential sandwiches from New Orleans, this recipe is hands down the best way to bring that cuisine into your own home.
-You’ll be feeling the need to jump up and dance with joy after every bite.Print
+As one of the quintessential sandwiches from New Orleans, this recipe is hands down the best way to bring that cuisine into your own home, if you ask me.
+You’ll want to jump up and dance with joy after the first bite.Print

 There’s no need to go through the process of battering and frying with grilled shrimp po’boys, a surefire sandwich win.

-- 1 Tbsp Old Bay seasoning or Lawry’s seasoned salt
+- 1 tablespoon Old Bay seasoning or Lawry’s seasoned salt

 - 2 cloves garlic, minced, divided